ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 a program, rather than being part of the initial process image constructed when the program is first loaded.

-For the purpose of addressing TLS, components, referred to as modules, of an application are identified using indexes.
+For the purpose of addressing TLS, components of an application, referred to as modules, are identified using indexes.
 The module index for the executable is always 1, but the module indexes for shared libraries are allocated at process start time, or when a shared library is loaded dynamically via dlopen.
 A shared library may have a different module index in two different processes so its per-thread